nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### 2.4.
 Update Ingredients [to be updated]

-Update the amount, unit and expiry of an ingredient in the ingredient list.
+You can update the amount, unit and expiry of an ingredient in your ingredient list if it needs changes.

 Command:
 `update n/[INGREDIENT_NAME] a/[AMOUNT] u/[UNITS] e/[EXPIRY]`